 Now, let's compare the end results for these 2 different approaches to the thin frontal bone problem.
 The picture on the left shows the result of the reconstruction technique and picture on the right shows the result of the shave and fill technique:

 You can clearly see the bulge caused by the shave and fill technique.
 This is what I call a "dolphin forehead".
 I personally consider it an inferior and somewhat unnatural result but some people don't mind it.

-The flatter, reconstructed forehead on the left, is closer to the forehead the patient would have had if she had been born female, and that, in my opinion, is the goal of FFS.
+The flatter, reconstructed forehead on the left, is closer to the forehead the patient would have had if she had not gone through a male puberty, and that, in my opinion, is the goal of FFS.